naston70/jeremys-it-lab/31.IPv6-1/other-source/ipv6-anderson.md

 - Rather than using ARP requests and replies, Neighbor Discovery uses ICMP Neighbor Solicitations and Neighbor advertisements
 - Neighbor Solicitation messages are sent to the Solicited Node multicast address which reaches all hosts in a subnet

+#### IPv6 Routing

+- IPv6 routing works the same way as IPv4 routing but the processes are seperate, and there are seperate routing tables
+- If a router receives an IPv4 packet it routes via the IPv4 routing table and if its IPv6, according to the IPv6 routing table
+- The tables are built in the same way, through static routes or dynamic routing protocols